by Tara Mitchell

 About the Author

 Tara Mitchell is a landscape architect with Massachusetts Department of Transportation.
-Her responsibilities include design, design review, and construction services for landscape restoration.
+Her focus is on ecological restoration, naturalistic landscape design, native seeding, and vegetation management.
 Tara may be reached at email@example.com.